theLobsterQueen/lobsterREPO/readme.txt

 	Find the Answers to these Questions :
 		[X] How am I going to organize my scene structure?
 		[X] How will I render objects to the screen?
-		[?]
-How will I organize my main loop?
+		[X] How will I organize my main loop?
 		[X] How will I will take and handle input?

 Sprint 1 (ENGINE BACKEND FUNDAMENTALS) :